GLOBAL MARKETS-Global stocks fall, U.S. yields rise after strong economic data

 Furthermore, the personal consumption expenditures (PCE) price index, the Fed's preferred inflation measure, accelerated by 0.6% last month, the biggest increase in six months, bringing the index to 5.4% for the 12 months through January.

-The strong data deepened a market selloff across most equities, with the MSCI world equity index .MIWD00000PUS, which tracks shares in 50 countries, shedding 1.37%.
-European stocks .STOXX were down 1.04%.
+The strong data deepened a market sell-off across most equities, with the MSCI world equity index .MIWD00000PUS, which tracks shares in 50 countries, shedding 1.17%.
+European stocks .STOXX fell 1.04%.

 "The fact we've got another data item that shows the economy is not slowing enough to hopefully give the Fed confidence that they're in front of the inflation problem - that's why the market is down," said Robert Stimpson, portfolio manager at Oak Associates Funds in Akron, Ohio.

-On Wall Street all three major indexes were down, led by a selloff of stocks in so-called cyclical sectors including technology, communication services, consumer discretionary, and even healthcare.
+On Wall Street all three major indexes posted their biggest weekly drop of 2023, led by a selloff of stocks in so-called cyclical sectors including technology, communication services, consumer discretionary, and even healthcare.

-U.S. Treasury yields jumped, with benchmark 10-year yields hitting 3.9667% and two-year yields US2YT=RR, which are highly sensitive to Federal Reserve policy, rising as high as 4.8322%, the most since Nov.
+U.S. Treasury yields jumped, with benchmark 10-year yields hitting 3.9452%, and two-year yields US2YT=RR, which are highly sensitive to Federal Reserve policy, rising as high as 4.8156%, the highest since Nov.
 4.

 "The risk to the market is that it was premature in its anticipation of a Fed pivot.
 The Fed is going to continue raising interest rates higher than people think and for longer than people think," Stimpson added.